Flock: A Low-Cost Streaming Query Engine on FaaS Platforms

 \subsection{SQL Interface}

-A query engine is a piece of code that can execute queries against data to produce answers to questions.
-Query engines provide a set of standard operations and transformations that the end-user can combine in different ways through a simple query language or application programming interface and are tuned for good performance.
-For example, SQL query engines are included in the most widely used relational databases, such as MySQL, Postgres, Oracle, and SQL Server.
-In addition, all data warehouses and lakehouses~\cite{bigquery,gupta2015amazon,melnik2010dremel,melnik2020dremel,dageville2016snowflake,armbrust2021lakehouse,agiwal2021napa,gupta2014mesa} come with a distributed SQL execution engine, such as Spark/Photon~\cite{armbrust2015spark,Behm2022databricks}, Flink~\cite{carbone2015apache}, Presto/Trino~\cite{sethi2019presto}, F1~\cite{shute2013f1}, Impala~\cite{Kornacker:2015uv} and Hive~\cite{Thusoo:2010tz}, for interactively querying massive datasets.

-Some exploratory research has been done on doing data analytics on cloud services~\cite{pu2019shuffling, perron2020starling, muller2020lambada}.
-However, there are yet no SQL-on-FaaS engines for data analytics.
-The end-user is compelled to split the physical plan for each query by hand when merging query stages into cloud functions as a dataflow execution paradigm on cloud.
-Forcing customers to use cloud vendor lock-in APIs to orchestrate query stages has the same effect as forcing users to create query execution plans directly in database systems.
-The user plans may be suboptimal, result in significant performance loss, and such customized directionally-acyclic graphs (DAG) are error-prone and are rarely to be reused.
-Furthermore, some cloud customers have raised concerns about vendor lock-in, fearing reduced bargaining power when negotiating prices with cloud providers.
-The resulting switching costs benefit the largest and most established cloud providers and incentivize them to promote complex proprietary APIs that are resistant to de facto standardization.
-Standardized and straightforward abstractions, such as SQL and Dataframe API supported by \flock, would remove serverless adoption's most prominent remaining economic hurdle.
+While some exploratory research has explored data analytics on cloud services~\cite{pu2019shuffling, perron2020starling, muller2020lambada}, there are no SQL-on-FaaS engines for data analytics yet.
+End-users currently have to manually split the physical plan for each query when merging query stages into cloud functions as part of a dataflow execution paradigm on the cloud.
+Requiring users to leverage cloud vendor lock-in APIs to orchestrate query stages is akin to forcing them to create query execution plans directly in database systems.
+User-generated plans may be suboptimal, leading to significant performance losses, and such customized directed acyclic graphs (DAGs) are error-prone and rarely reusable.
+Moreover, some cloud customers have voiced concerns about vendor lock-in, fearing reduced bargaining power when negotiating prices with cloud providers.
+The resulting switching costs benefit the largest and most established cloud providers, incentivizing them to promote complex proprietary APIs resistant to de facto standardization.
+Standardized and straightforward abstractions, such as SQL and Dataframe APIs supported by Flock, would remove the most prominent remaining economic hurdle for serverless adoption.